 There is a slight difference when it comes to throwing distance, as it was increased to 244cm, from 237cm, which brought throwing distance up to 8ft.

-Dartboard Set Up: How to Correctly Mount Your Dartboard
+Dartboard Set Up: How to Correctly Mount a Dartboard

 Your dartboard should be mounted flush with the backing surface.
 It’s up to you to decide whether you want to have a backing, but it’s highly recommended that you have one.